d0ra1mon/d0raSpy/README.md

 ## Supported Devices
 The scripts were written in bash and tested on a Raspberry Pi 4B with OpenWrt, so they should work for most routers on the market.

-To properly install and configure OpenWrt for a Raspberry follow this guide: https://www.ixonae.com/configure-a-raspberry-pi-as-a-secure-wifi-access-point-with-open-wrt/
+[Test] To properly install and configure OpenWrt for a Raspberry follow this guide: https://www.ixonae.com/configure-a-raspberry-pi-as-a-secure-wifi-access-point-with-open-wrt/

 ## How setup the Bot Telegram